vivekolladapu/sit737-2025-prac6p/README.md

 After creating, check the pods by using "kubectl get pods" and list all the services by using "kubectl get svc".

+Now, forward the port to access the application.

 Now, test the application in the browser by performing all the operations.

 Now create a public repository in git "sit737-2025-prac6p", and clone the repository.